SAMPA-Project/SolarGPU/README.md

 # SolarGPU

 This implementation is supplementary material for the paper *GPU-based solar irradiance estimation over Digital Surface Models using structurally lossless viewshed compression* by Niko Lukač and Borut Žalik, University of Maribor.
-Submitted to *Computers & Geosciences* (July 2026).

 **Version: 1.0**